 If a student has applied for Federal Financial Aid, the Institutional Student Information Record (ISIR) from the Department of Education, along with any verification documents required from the student and all transcripts, must be received by the Financial Aid Office by the published priority date each term in order to apply financial aid by the deadline date for tuition and fee payment.
-If the required information is not received by the Financial Aid Office, the student will be required to pay all tuition and fees.
+If the required information is not received by the financial aid office, the student will be required to pay all tuition and fees.
 Any student who has not paid by this time will be purged from classes and will no longer be eligible to attend.

 In order for a student to receive the full Pell Grant award calculated, the student must attend all classes.
 Attendance will be verified by the instructors each term before financial aid refunds checks will be mailed.
 If the student does not attend all classes, the award will be recalculated based on the lower enrollment status.
 Attendance will be verified at the beginning of each semester.

 Return in Compliance with Federal Regulations

 Lurleen B. Wallace Community College shall comply with federal regulations relative to return of tuition and other institutional charges for all Title IV recipients.
 The Federal Return of Title IV Funds Policy is to be used for a Title IV student who completely withdraws from all classes.
 The policy shall also be applied to those students who cease attendance in all classes but who do not officially withdraw or are administratively withdrawn by their instructor(s).

 The Return of the Title IV funds is based on a formula, which determines the percentage of earned aid by calculating the amount of time the student has completed for a term.
 The percentage completed is calculated as days attended in the period (based on the withdrawal date) divided by the total days in the term.
 If the percentage completed exceeds 60%, the student has earned 100 % of his/her Title IV aid.
 If the percentage completed is 60 % or less, this percentage is applied to the total Title IV aid awarded to the student for the term and could result in the student having to repay Title IV funds.
 The return of funds calculation shall be based on the midpoint of the term for students who do not officially withdraw.